 Keeping costs down while entertaining at home with chefs – from the chef’s point of view.

-We’ve had events where the item count reached 25 to 30 individual plated items served as Hors d’oeuvres and in buffet style presentations, which is an astonishing amount of food and preparation.
+We’ve had events where the item count reached 25 to 30 individual plated items served as Hors d’oeuvres and in buffet style presentations, which is an astonishing amount of food and preparation, even if we limited each item to 1 ounce per person.
 These parties are very detail oriented and take an incredible amount of time and preparation to pull off.
 Hence – they are some of the most expensive parties we’ve ever had.

 A big party or salad and an entree – we see them the same way and will treat your event just as we would any other, no matter the size.